-For a year between teaching mainstream high school math and teaching special education high school math, I tried teaching middle school math.
-My husband and I had moved further out from the city, the job was listed as an 8th grade Algebra position, I love Algebra, it was closer to my new apartment, what could go wrong?
+For a year between teaching general education high school math and teaching special education high school math, I tried teaching middle school math.
+My husband and I had moved further out from the city, the job was listed as an 8th grade algebra position, I love algebra, it was closer to our new apartment, what could go wrong?

 Everything.
 Everything could go wrong.
 I got eaten alive.